Trump says Thailand, Cambodia agree to renew ceasefire after deadly clashes

 “The US president has invested himself personally in all of this.
 And as a result, he really is keen to see this truce that was brokered in July resume,” Halkett said.

 “He keeps repeatedly saying, ‘I’ve solved eight wars’.
-He is desperate to position himself and to position his legacy as being one of a peacemaker and a global deal maker, and the fact that this unraveled so quickly, obviously eroded that,” she added.
+He is desperate to position himself and to position his legacy as being one of a peacemaker and a global deal maker, and the fact that this unravelled so quickly, obviously eroded that,” she added.

 The roots of the Thai-Cambodian border conflict lie in a history of enmity over competing territorial claims stemming from a 1907 map created while Cambodia was under French colonial rule, which Thailand maintains is inaccurate.